 Marble is a non-foliated metamorphic rock composed of re-crystallized carbonate minerals, most commonly calcite and dolomite.
 Because the main composition of marble is calcium carbonate (CaCO3), it is much softer than granite.
 It ranks 4 on the Mohs scale.

-Quartz is a mineral, exists naturally in clusters and does not form huge stone blocks like granite, marble or other types of natural stone.
-This means that it needs to be converted into another form, such as engineered quartz stone, to make it usable in such application.
+Quartz is a mineral that exists naturally in clusters.
+It does not form huge blocks like granite, marble or other types of natural stone.
+This means that it needs to be converted into another form, such as engineered quartz stone, to make it usable in such applications.

-Engineered quartz stone composed of crushed quartz mineral, unsaturated polyester, pigments and additives.
-There are major brand names for engineered quartz available on the market such as: Caesarstone®, Samsung, Silestone, Hanstone, etc.
+Engineered quartz is composed of crushed quartz mineral, unsaturated polyester, pigments and additives.
+Major brand names of engineered quartz include Caesarstone®, Samsung, Silestone, and Hanstone.

-The manufacturing process begins with selection of raw quartz materials.
-They are crushed and blend into the ratio of 93% quartz and 3% of polyester resin and other additives.
-Because of its main composition of quartz, quartz stone is generally harder than granite.
+The manufacturing process begins with the selection of raw quartz materials.
+These are crushed and blended into the proper ratio of quartz, polyester resin and other additives.
+Because of its composition, quartz is generally harder than granite.

-strong>The mixture is compacted into slabs by a vacuum and vibration process at extremely high pressure.
+The mixture is compacted into slabs by a vacuum and vibration process at extremely high pressure.
 This process minimizes porosity and reduces water absorption.
-The slabs are then cured in a kiln at a temperature of 85 degree for a period of 30 minutes to attain the essential properties of resistance to stain and impact.
+The slabs are then cured in a kiln at a temperature of 85⁰C for 30 minutes to attain the essential properties of resistance to staining and impact.
 The curing process may be accelerated by using ovens or steam.
-When curing is completed, the slabs are gauged, calibrated, polished and prepared for packing.
+When curing is complete, the slabs are gauged, calibrated, polished and prepared for packing.